anon3232/vis/README.md

 # Variationally Inferred Sampling

-This repository contains the code for the experiments for the AISTATS submission "Variationally Inferred Sampling Through a Refined Bound for Probabilistic Programs".
+This repository contains the code for the experiments for the UAI submission "Variationally Inferred Sampling Through a Refined Bound for Probabilistic Programs".
 Instructions inside each model .py file.

 ## Dependencies